-If you are about to invest in mutual funds and you observe one mutual fund to have an NAV of ₹10 while another one at ₹20.
-You should not buy the mutual fund with a lower NAV.
-You should factor in many details like past performance, AUM size, alpha, beta, etc while investing in a mutual fund.
+If you are about to invest in mutual funds and you observe one mutual fund to have a NAV of ₹10 while another one is at ₹20.
+You should not buy a mutual fund with a lower NAV.
+You should factor in many details like past performance, AUM size, alpha, beta, etc, while investing in a mutual fund.
 But NAV shouldn’t be looked at.

 Let’s understand why with the help of the below example.

 Let’s consider the example of two mutual funds: mutual fund A (MF-A) and mutual fund B (MF-B).
 Now, to explain why NAV isn’t important, in our example, we’ll consider every characteristic (fund manager, assets held, investment style, launch date, etc) of two mutual funds to be exactly the same, except for the NAV.